Click any of the frequently asked questions below to see the corresponding answer.

 For Intermediate grade, we expect to see a minimum of 100 hours of experience.
 This may be paid or pro bono work and may be for publisher or non-publisher clients.

 For Professional grade, we expect a minimum of 500 hours of experience.
-As a guide, we suggest that this equates to around 5 years of editorial experience.
-For Advanced Professional, the minimum is 1500 hours or around 10 years.
-However, these are not fixed rules; much will depend on your training background and the amount of copy-editing and/or proofreading you do.
+As a guide, we suggest that this equates to around 4–5 years of in-house editorial experience (i.e. as an employee in the editorial department of a publisher).
+For Advanced Professional Membership, the minimum is 1500 hours or around 8–10 years of in-house experience.
+These are not fixed rules, however; much will depend on your training background and the amount of copyediting and/or proofreading you do.

 You should try to provide as much documentary evidence as you can to support your application.
 The online form will allow you to attach various documents where necessary.
 However, if a course was so long ago that you don't still have the certificate, please try to provide as much other information as you can, so that the Admissions Panel can be satisfied that you took the course.
 Some providers may be able to issue a duplicate certificate.